kslides/kslides/README.md

 ### presentation Block

-Multiple presentations can be can be defined using multiple `presentation{}` blocks in kslides content.
+Multiple presentations can be defined using multiple `presentation{}` blocks, each with a different `path` value.

 #### Options